Stablecoins Are the Money Layer. RWAs Are the Asset Layer

 The bigger question is distribution.

+Who gets stablecoin liquidity in front of the right users?
+Who gets RWA inventory into wallets, broker workflows, treasury systems, or institutional dashboards?
 Who can make the user experience simple without dropping the legal protections that the asset requires?

 That is why the emerging institutional ecosystem matters.
 Fairmint acquired The RWA Desk, a New York platform for Wall Street tokenization events and media, as part of a push to bring onchain equity infrastructure closer to the people allocating capital every day.
 You do not have to take the company’s self-description at face value to see what the move represents.